Brad Roberts

-Bradley Kenneth Roberts (born January 10, 1964) is the lead singer and guitarist for the Canadian folk-rock band Crash Test Dummies.
-He sings in the bass-baritone range.
+Bradley Kenneth Roberts (born January 10, 1964) is a Canadian singer and songwriter from Winnipeg, Manitoba.
+He is the lead singer and guitarist for the Canadian folk-rock band Crash Test Dummies and the only constant member since its inception.
+He is known for his bass-baritone range.
 The band is best known internationally for their 1993 album God Shuffled His Feet and single "Mmm Mmm Mmm Mmm" and best known in Canada for the 1991 single "Superman's Song".

 Career

 Early beginnings

-His musical career began with a bachelor's degree with honours from University of Winnipeg in 1986.
+He studied English literature and philosophy, receiving a bachelor's degree with honours from the University of Winnipeg in 1986.
+As a musician, he is largely self-taught.

-Roberts began performing with his brother Dan in a house band for the Blue Note Cafe in Winnipeg under the moniker Bad Brad Roberts and the St. James Rhythm Pigs.
-The band gradually evolved into The Crash Test Dummies.
+Roberts began performing with Paul James and Curtis Riddell at the Blue Note Cafe in Winnipeg.
+Curtis, without consulting Brad, advertised them under the moniker Bad Brad Roberts and the St. James Rhythm Pigs.
+The band dropped this name quickly at Brad's insistence, and after Curtis left, they evolved into the Crash Test Dummies.
 While studying at university and working as a bartender at The Spectrum Cabaret, Roberts began writing his own songs and introducing them to the band.
 After attending a songwriters' workshop with Lyle Lovett at the Winnipeg Folk Festival, he wrote "Superman's Song".